mmatteo-hub/RT1_Assignment1/README.md

 R.motors[0].m0.power = 25
 R.motors[0].m1.power = -25
 ```
-THe function used to activate the motor are `drive(speed,time)` and `turn(speed,time)`which makes the robot go straight, for a certain time `time` at a certain speed `speed`, and turn, always for a certain time `time` and at a certain speed `speed`; as the robot is made a `speed` > 0 makes the robot turn clockwise and if `speed` < 0 on the opposite.
+The functions used to activate the motor are `drive(speed,time)` and `turn(speed,time)`: the first one makes the robot go straight, for a certain time `time` at a certain speed `speed`, while the second makes it turn, always for a certain time `time` and at a certain speed `speed`; as the robot is given a `speed` > 0 it makes it turn clockwise and if `speed` < 0 on the opposite.

 #### Grab/Release functions
-The robot, as already said, has two arms (grabbers) able to pick up the silver token and to put it backward when the relative token is at a distance of 0.4 metres (this value is not fixed but it is a good measure for the robot dimensions).
-In order to make the robot grab the token we use the function `R.grab()` which returns a boolean value depending on what the robot has done.
+The robot, as already said, has two arms (grabbers) able to pick up the silver token and to put it backward when the relative token is at a distance of `d_th` metres (this value is not fixed and it is defined as 0.6 in the code).
+In order to make the robot grab the token we use the function `R.grab()` which returns a boolean value, `True`or `False` depending on what the robot has done.
 The piece of code we use is:
 ```python
 vTurn = 40
 """int: Velocity module for turning"""